tommywalkie/sample-godot-rust-app/README.md

 The main purpose of this repo is to help understanding how Rust and Godot Engine work and provide a well documented Godot Engine based project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic.

+## Features

+- Sample Godot project with two scenes
+  - Each scene has a _Button_ node allowing us to switch between scenes
+  - Each scene has a node with an attached Rust/GDNative script which programmatically add a newly created colored _Panel_ node as a child node.
+- Use of [Cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) for flexibility

 ## Stack

 |                                                              | Tool                                                         | Purpose                                        |